Kai Stewart

 Kai Stewart (born June 17, 2000) is an American bare-knuckle boxer and mixed martial artist.
 He currently competes in the Bare Knuckle Fighting Championship in the featherweight division, where he is the current and inaugural BKFC Featherweight Champion.
-As a mixed martial artist, he has competed in the welterweight division.
-As of April 4, 2025, he is tied at #5 in the BKFC men's pound-for-pound rankings.
+As a mixed martial artist, he has competed in the Featherweight division.
+As of August 29, 2026, he is #2 in the BKFC men's pound-for-pound rankings.

 Wrestling career

 Kai Stewart attended Charles M. Russell High School, where he was a three-time Class AA Montana state finalist in wrestling, including a 138-lb state championship in 2018.

 Stewart attended Minot State University in his first year, where he was a member of the MSU Beavers wrestling team.
 He compiled a 2-3 record as a freshman.
 He transferred to the University of Providence in his 2020 sophomore year.

 Mixed martial arts career

 Stewart made his professional MMA career against Frank Meno on December 10, 2022, at Fusion Fight League's event, entitled Seasons Beatings Great Falls.
 He won the bout by rear-naked choke.